 Unless a new Enhanced DBS check is required or where the driver's 'right to work in the UK' check has not been completed, the renewal application may be submitted by post or handed in to the Council offices.
-If a new DBS check or 'right to work in the UK' check is required, you will need to contact the Licensing Team to make an appointment which will be offered on a Tuesday from 9am to 5pm at Follaton House, Totnes, or Wednesday from 9am to 5pm at Kilworthy Park, Tavistock.
+If a new DBS check or 'right to work in the UK' check is required, you will need to contact the Licensing Team to make an appointment.